portlandcodeschool/jse-fall14-1/mikeWroblewski/README_wroblewski.md

 True - True

 g) `var x; x == 'undefined'`
-False - False
+False - False:  To be True, x would have to be set to "Undefined"

 h) `'9'<'10'`
 False - False

 i) `typeof x + 1 === "number"`
-False - False
+False - False:  To be True, x would have to be set to a Number and parentheses must surround x + 1

 j) `typeof x % 2 === "number"`
-False - False
+False - False:  To be True, x would have to be set to a Number and parentheses must surround x % 2

 k) `typeof (x % 2) === "number"`
 True - True

 l) `x++ == ++x`
-False - False
+False - False:  To be True, the equation would have to be "x == ++x" since x++ always adds 1 to the value of x, but ++x does not.

 m) `++x == x++`
 False - True

 n) `"1"+x == 1+x`
-True - False
+True - False:  To be True, x would have to be set to a string

 o) `"0"+1 == 1`
 True - True